kellykohlleffel/genai-rag-snowflake/README.md

 ```

 ### STEP 4: Create the embeddings and the vector table from the winery_information single string table
-* Position your cursor anywhere in the second transformation script in your Snowflake Snowsight worksheet and click run
+* Highlight only the second transformation script in your Snowflake Snowsight worksheet and click run
 * This will create your embeddings and a vector table that will be referenced later by Cortex LLM functions and your Streamlit application

 ```
-/** Transformation #2 - Using the Snowflake Cortex embed_text_768 LLM function, creates embeddings from the newly created vineyard_data_single_string table and creates a vector table called winery_embedding.
+/** Transformation #2 - Using the Snowflake Cortex embed_text_768 LLM function, this transformation creates embeddings from the newly created vineyard_data_single_string table and creates a vector table called winery_embedding.
 /** Create the vector table from the wine review single field table **/
       CREATE or REPLACE TABLE vineyard_data_vectors AS
             SELECT winery_or_vineyard, winery_information,